 Vibrant, youthful and gritty, Catania was founded in the 8th century BC and was an important political and cultural hub.
 Its proximity to tempestuous Mount Etna saw it consumed by lava on several occasions and completely destroyed in the 17th century.
 Rebuilt in lavish Baroque style, the historic core is now a UNESCO World Heritage Site with many ornate palazzi (palaces) and churches.

 However, you'll get a more authentic feel for local character at La Pescheria, the daily fish market.
-Here, boisterous traders vie for attention and locals pick their way though stalls piled high with sardines, shellfish and squid.
+Here, boisterous traders vie for attention and locals pick their way through stalls piled high with sardines, shellfish and squid.
 The laneways nearby are lined with stalls laden with luscious-looking fruit and vegetables — the pay-off of risking farming on the slopes of a volcano.

 The rich volcanic soils of Mount Etna make the region ideal for wine production and one of the joys of a visit is wandering around a local winery, learning about the long history of viticulture here and sampling some of the fine vintages that have come from the area.
 A tasting lunch offers the chance to pair some of the wines with the region's fine produce, an inviting prospect after a trip up the volcano itself.